undu/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 After doing this the developers can't access to their own directories.
 {% image fancybox center clear group:travel https://s3-eu-west-1.amazonaws.com/a-castellano.github.io/acl-developer-has-no-permissions.png "Developers have no access" %}

-Using ACL we are going to give developerguest1 permissions for working inside developerguest1_website and developers_website folders.
-Wi will do the same for developerguest2.
+Using ACL we are going to give developerguest1 permissions to work inside developerguest1_website and developers_website folders.
+We will do the same for developerguest2.

 **Enabling ACL**

-By default, acl is enabled in Ubuntu14 but we need to enable acl into our disk partition.
+By default, ACL is enabled in Ubuntu14 but we need to enable it in our disk partition.

 ``` bash
 vim /etc/fstab